-This year sees the 50th Anniversary of the first opening of St Richard’s Catholic Primary School in Dover and they raised the roof!
+Last year saw the 50th Anniversary of the first opening of St Richard’s Catholic Primary School in Dover and we raised the roof!
 On Friday 22nd June there was a special outdoor Mass, concelebrated by Bishop Paul Mason, in the school grounds.
 Pupils, parents, teachers and governors attended, both past and present, along with parishioners of St Paul’s Dover, and Our Lady of Dover.
 The special Mass was followed by a family picnic, and the school fete.

 The school commissioned commemorative medals to mark the 50th anniversary of the school and these were presented to each pupil as well as guests.
 Every child also designed their own ceramic tile to mark the occasion and these will be set into the walls of the school.